-Children continue to be given and select from a wide range of rich reading resources that are aligned to our teaching sequence and the children’s phonic knowledge and application.
-Once children are secure with the complex code, they are increasingly encouraged to select texts from a given range and to read and re-read texts in order to develop confidence and fluency.
+Children continue to be given a wide range of rich reading resources that are aligned to our teaching sequence and the children’s phonic knowledge and application.
+Once children are secure with the complex code, they are provided texts from a given range and to read and re-read in order to develop confidence and fluency.

 Key Stage One:

 The children take their phonics work home on a daily basis to share with their families and consolidate their learning.
 Alongside the phonics sheets taken home, children are encouraged to practise spelling common exception words.
 In school, these are incorporated into phonics lessons each day.
 Parents and carers are provided with complete lists of all the words children are required to read and spell by the end of each school year, but are encouraged to focus on each term’s words.
 In addition, children and their parents are provided with a weekly phonics activity to reinforce key learning from school at home, through our virtual learning platform.=